Eight Tips for Summer SurvivalPosted by Whole Earth | 06.17.2020

 7 - Hangout in a Hammock!

 A perfect summer’s day for us would include a nice snooze in a hammock with a drink at our side and a book resting gently on our chest.
 Now that’s relaxation!
 Hammocks are right at home in the backyard or on the porch.
 Listening from the safety of a porch hammock to the distant rumble of a thunderstorm as it slowly builds to a crescendo of thunder and rain is one of summer’s great pleasures.
 And when we hike, we always pack a camping hammock for enjoying the view and taking a load off.

 One of the sad realities of summer is bugs.
 We’re all for butterflies and lightning bugs, but mosquitoes, not so much.
 These days they’re not just a nuisance, they can be the carriers of some nasty diseases.
 So when the skeeters show up, we deploy insect repellent.
 There are lotions and sprays that can make us very unappetizing targets.
 And some of us prefer to wear our protection using BugsAway clothing that’s permeated with a safe-for-humans bug repellent.

-We’ve been living with Texas’ summer heat for almost 50 years.
+We’ve been living with Texas’ summer heat for over 50 years.
 We hope our summer survival tips will help to make your summer cooler, more comfortable and safe.